RockHong/back-end-codechallenge-mid/README.md

 **The challenge**

-Create a blogging platform API capable of managing blog posts, blog authors, and blog comments.
-Handling user authorization is not a requirement, but a plus.
-No front-end is required.
+You are building out a payment API for an e-commerce platform.
+You're working on the user story "As a user, I can submit my order and payment details to the system, in order to complete my purchase".

+**The acceptance criteria are:

+Functional requirements

+*Provide the order items including itemId, quantity

+*Provide payment details: cardNo, expiryDate, CVC no

+*Non-functional requirements

+*API request must be validated (no need to validate payment details for this challenge!)

+*ItemIds exist

+*Items are in stock

+*Calls to API must be idempotent

 You must use:

-* node.js

-* Typescript,

-* a graphQL server,

-* an RDBM system (mysql, postgreSQL, or MSSQL are all ok)
+*Typescript in node.js OR a statically-typed language

+*REST or graphQL as the API layer

+a persistence layer

-* The rest of your implementation is down to you (libraries, frameworks, etc)
+The rest of your implementation is down to you (libraries, frameworks, etc)

 For your code submission, it's preferred that you send us a link to a GIT repository showing your personal commits, rather than a zip file, but a ZIP is acceptable.
 Your submission should include:

-* the code
+*the code

-* a complete README on how to run the code, including any environment variables
+*a complete README on how to run the code, including any environment variables

-* the SQL schema for your database
+*if you use an RDBM persistence layer , provide the SQL schema as a SQL file